kranthi0003/JOE_cousin_of_JARVIS/README.md

 These all can be done by the instructions given through the user voice.

-The above simple assistant is made in python using different modules: gTTS speech_recognition as sr os webbrowser smtplib pyttsx3 selenium webdriver_manager.chrome psutil playsound datetime pygame
+The above simple assistant is made in python using different modules: gTTS speech_recognition os webbrowser smtplib pyttsx3 selenium webdriver_manager.chrome psutil playsound datetime pygame